← Back to Knowledge Graph

 The Implementation Playbook

-Customer Experience: One bad service interaction requires five positive ones to neutralize.
-Invest disproportionately in preventing negative experiences rather than creating positive ones — prevention has 5× the ROI.
+Customer Relationships: One negative service interaction requires five positive ones to restore the relationship.
+Invest disproportionately in preventing negative experiences rather than creating positive ones — the math favors prevention.

 Key Takeaway